 Chew nodded and turned toward his first officer.
 “Number One, what say we get this show on the road?”

 Lex nodded and walked to the engineering station.
-After checking the status indicators, she punched the engineering comm line.
+After checking the status indicators, she punched up engineering on the comm.
 “Engineering, this is the XO.
 Boilers read hot.
 You ready down there?”

 There was a brief pause and a click.
 “Yes, sir.
 Mains are online.
 Ready when you are.”
 Leonova nodded back at the captain.